www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11b - Governance and Compliance (az-100-01b).md

 1. Delete the custom policy definition named **az10001b - Audit tag and its value** from the initiative.

-1. Delete the built-in policy definition named **Require tag and its value** from the initiative and save the changes.
+1. Delete the built-in policy definition named **Require a tag and its value on resources** from the initiative and save the changes.

     > **Note**: At this point, your initiative contains a single policy that automatically remediates tagging non-compliance during deployment of new resources and provides evaluation of compliance status.

-1. From the Azure Portal, start a PowerShell session in the Cloud Shell.
+1. From the Azure Portal, start a **PowerShell** session in the Cloud Shell.

     > **Note**: If this is the first time you are launching the Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.